These high molecular mass proteins play several vital roles.

-Like collagens, laminins are structural proteins with a helical region made up of heptads.
+Like collagens, laminins are structural proteins with a helical region of heptads.

-Heptad has a less strict organization compared to collagens, where the helical domain consists of a strict building block of three amino acids.
+Heptad has a less strict organization than collagens, where the helical domain consists of a rigid building block of three amino acids.

 Laminins play a central role in organizing complex basement membrane interactions.